 In July 2017, the Board appointed Dr. Michael M. Abecassis to the Board to fill a vacancy created by the departure of certain members of the Board in October 2014.
-In connection with the appointment of Dr. Abecassis to the Board, the Company entered into a Board compensation agreement with Dr. Abecassis pursuant to which the Company agreed to pay Dr. Abecassis \$12,500 in cash for each calendar quarter of service on the Board and agreed to issue him annually: (i) 500,000 fully-paid, non-assessable shares of the Company's restricted common stock ("Abecassis Shares"); and (ii) a five-year Option to purchase 500,000 Abecassis Shares ("Abecassis Option")at an exercise price equal to the fair market value of the common stock on the date of the grant.
-The Abecassis Shares and the Abecassis Option on July 3, 2017, and the Abecassis Option has an exercise price of \$0.058 per share of common stock.
+In connection with the appointment of Dr. Abecassis to the Board, the Company entered into a Board compensation agreement with Dr. Abecassis pursuant to which the Company agreed to pay Dr. Abecassis \$12,500 in cash for each calendar quarter of service on the Board and agreed to issue him annually: (i) 500,000 fully-paid, non-assessable shares of the Company's restricted common stock ("Abecassis Shares"); and (ii) a five-year Option to purchase 500,000 Abecassis Shares ("Abecassis Option") at an exercise price equal to the fair market value of the common stock on the date of the grant.
+The Abecassis Shares and the Abecassis Option were fully vested on the date of the grants.
+The Board approved the initial issuances of the Abecassis Shares and the Abecassis Option on July 3, 2017, and the Abecassis Option has an exercise price of \$0.058 per share of common stock.

 In July 2017, the Board appointed Dr. Linda S. Sher to the position of the Company's Chief Medical Officer ("CMO").
-In connection with the appointment, the Company entered into a Professional Services Agreement with Dr. Sher pursuant to which the Company agreed to pay Dr. Sher \$10,000 in cash for each calendar month of service as the CMO.
-The Company also agreed to issue Dr. Sher: (i) 1,200,000 fully-paid, non-assessable shares of the Company's restricted common stock ("Sher Shares"); and (ii) a five-year Option to purchase 1,200,000 Sher Shares at an exercise price equal to the fair market value of the Company's shares of commons stock on the date of the grant.
+In connection with the appointment, the Company entered into a Professional Services Agreement ("PSA") with Dr. Sher pursuant to which the Company agreed to pay Dr. Sher \$10,000 in cash for each calendar month of service as the CMO.
+The Company also agreed to issue Dr. Sher: (i) 1,200,000 fully-paid, non-assessable shares of the Company's restricted common stock ("Sher Shares"); and (ii) a five-year Option to purchase 1,200,000 Sher Shares ("Sher Option") at an exercise price equal to the fair market value of the Company's shares of commons stock on the date of the grant.
 The Sher Shares and the Sher Option each vest in the amount of 100,000 shares per month.
 The Board approved the issuances of the Sher Shares and the Sher Option on July 18, 2017, and the Sher Option has an exercise price of \$0.089 per share of common stock.
+Effective as of the effective date of the PSA, the agreement was amended to provide that the Company will indemnify Dr. Sher for her work as the Company's CMO.